 Personal Care Attendant Program in St John’s

-With an ever-increasing need for healthcare facilities, people in Canada are looking for specialized care for an ageing population.
-Do you want to learn the art of taking care of ageing, ailing or disable communities?
-If yes, join Eastern academy in St. John’s for the personal care attendant program.
-A certified personal care assistant is responsible for providing support and helping clients in every aspect of their daily life through companionship, physical, psychological and spiritual care, which is missing otherwise if you are dealing with the ailments alone.
-We use classroom instruction, skill development laboratories and supervised practicals to provide learners with the necessary skills to work with clients in a variety of institutionalized settings.
+With an ever-increasing need for healthcare facilities, people in Canada are looking for specialized care for an aging population.
+Do you want to learn the art of caring for aging, ailing or disabled communities?
+Join our Personal Care Attendant Program in St. John’s.
+A certified personal care assistant is responsible for providing support and helping clients in every aspect of their daily lives through companionship and physical, psychological and spiritual care.
+We use classroom instruction, skill development laboratories and supervised practical evaluations to provide learners with the necessary skills to work with clients in various institutionalized settings.

 Program Length: 30 Weeks

 The Personal Care Attendant Educational Program (2018) was developed to provide students with an opportunity to acquire knowledge and skills that can be applied in the practice setting.
 A personal care assistant has soft skills to work with the elderly, sick or persons with disabilities.
-Our educational curriculum is grounded and structured around four domains, including: safety, knowledge and skills development, communication and documentation, and professionalism.
-These domains are reflective of core competencies outlined in the Canadian Educational Standards for Personal Care Providers (2012).
+Our educational curriculum is grounded and structured around four domains: safety, knowledge and skills development, communication and documentation, and professionalism.
+These domains reflect core competencies outlined in the Canadian Educational Standards for Personal Care Providers (2012).

-The purpose of the Personal Care Attendant Educational Program is to prepare graduates who have the knowledge and skills required to meet the necessary guidelines for prospective employment in the province of Newfoundland and Labrador.
+The Personal Care Attendant Educational Program aims to prepare graduates with the knowledge and skills required to meet the necessary guidelines for prospective employment in the province of Newfoundland and Labrador.